ammentorp/java-ecosystem/e-app-server/README.md

 ### Container
 Docker containers more or less an instance of an image.
-Each container runs separately, and you can modfy the container while it's running.
-Containers are'nt meant to be shared.
+Each container runs separately, and you can modify the container while it's running.
+Containers aren't meant to be shared.
-Each Docker container on your computer is isolated and independent from one another.
+Each Docker container on your computer is isolated and independent of one another.